bizonix/common/doc/ajax.md

 Explanation:

   - This method prints a JSON string formatted as described below, and exits.
-  - If the request was _not_ made using JavaScript, this method will print "ERROR: " followed by the message.
+  - If the request was _not_ made using JavaScript, this method will print `ERROR: ` followed by the message.
 No special HTTP headers will be sent.

 Usage: